On genus-0 invariants of Calabi-Yau hybrid models: The -function in Calabi-Yau CFTs

+To understand the $J$-function, we need to couple the theory to two-dimensional topological gravity.
+In addition to the states $\phi_a$ there are further gravitational states $\tau_n(\phi_a)$ where $n\geq0$ and $\tau_0(\phi_a)=\phi_a$.
+The $\tau_n$, whose physics construction can be found in\footnote{The notation there was $\sigma_n$ rather than $\tau_n$.} \cite{Witten:1989ig,Dijkgraaf:1990nc}, can be understood as follows.
+Consider a string worldsheet with operator insertions, i.e.~a Riemann surface $C$ of genus $g$ with $m$ punctures, and the corresponding moduli space $\mathcal{M}_{g,m}$.
+Associate a line bundle, or more generally an orbibundle, $\mathcal{L}_i$ to the $i$-th marked point.
+The respective $\tau_n$ is then defined as\footnote{The the mathematics literature, these are also referred to as $\psi$-classes.} $\tau_n=c_1(\mathcal{L}_i)^n$.
+The most general correlators of the theory are

+They can be defined as integrals over the moduli space.
+Schematically, this looks as follows:

+where $\overline{\mathcal{M}}_{g,m}$ is a suitable compactification of $\mathcal{M}_{g,m}$ and $\xi$ is the virtual fundamental class.
+A rigorous mathematical definition and construction of these objects is known in the case of Gromov-Witten theory (see eg.~\cite{Cox:2000vi,Hori:2003ic} for textbook accounts), FJRW theory \cite{Fan:2007ba,Fan:2007vi} and FJRW theory for certain examples of hybrids \cite{MR3590512}.

-where $g$ is the genus of the worldsheet.
-They are subject to the following $U(1)$ selection rule that comes from the $U(1)_A$-symmetry of the A-twisted theory:
+The correlators are subject to the following $U(1)$ selection rule that comes from the $U(1)_A$-symmetry of the A-twisted theory:

-The correlators (\ref{gencorr}) furthermore satisfy various factorisation properties \cite{Witten:1989ig,Dijkgraaf:1990qw,Dijkgraaf:1990nc} which allows to reduce them further.
-These conditions have been formalised in mathematics in for the case of Gromov-Witten invariants (see for instance \cite{Cox:2000vi,Hori:2003ic} for details) and in \cite{MR3043578,Fan:2007vi} for the case of FJRW invariants.
+They furthermore satisfy various factorisation properties \cite{Witten:1989ig,Dijkgraaf:1990qw,Dijkgraaf:1990nc} which allows to reduce them further.
+These conditions have been formalised in mathematics for the case of Gromov-Witten invariants and FJRW invariants in the references given above.
 Let ${\bf 1}=\mathrm{\tau}_0({\bf 1})$ be the identity operator corresponding to an insertion of the state with $(q,\overline{q})=(0,0)$.
 Insertions of this operator can be removed by the {\em string equation} (or puncture equation):

 where the hat means omitting the corresponding insertion.
 Furthermore, an insertion of $\tau_1({\bf 1})$, corresponding to inserting a dilaton operator, is removed using the {\em dilaton equation}

 Correlation functions also satisfy topological recursion relations.
 As we will not need them, we refrain from stating them.